Understanding Iron Deficiency: A Comprehensive Guide

 Even if you eat plenty of iron-rich foods or take supplements, you might not absorb them well if your gut health isn’t optimal.

-Low stomach acid: Needed to convert iron into its absorbable form.
-Low acid (common in stress, aging, or antacid use) reduces uptake.
+Low stomach acid is needed to convert iron into its absorbable form.
+Low acid levels—common in stress, aging, or antacid use—reduce iron uptake.

-IBD, coeliac disease, or chronic dysbiosis damage the gut lining, impairing absorption.
+Conditions like IBS, IBD, coeliac disease, or chronic dysbiosis can damage the gut lining, impairing absorption.

-Test thoroughly (ferritin, full iron studies, CRP, inflammation markers. heamotalogy)
+Test thoroughly (ferritin, full iron studies, CRP, inflammation markers, haematology)

 Address gut health and stomach acid issues